-- Shame can result in lower self-esteem and negative self-talk or potentially over time, they can even lose belief in themselves.
+- Lower self-esteem and negative self-talk or potentially over time, they can even lose belief in themselves.

-- Shame can result in a kid not having the confidence to hold boundaries.
+- Not having the confidence to hold boundaries.

-- Shame can result in children developing a false persona, hence appearing overly confident to hide feeling inferior.
+- Developing a false persona, hence appearing overly confident to hide feeling inferior.

-- Shame can lead to a child being overly competitive, struggling to cope with not winning.
+- Being overly competitive, and struggling to cope with not winning.

-- Shame can lead to anxiety-based shyness (different from being naturally introverted), which can inhibit them from a range of activities and projects.
+- Anxiety-based shyness (different from being naturally introverted).
+Inhibiting them from a range of activities and projects.

-- Kids can lose their motivation to cooperate and engage with their parent’s requests and guidance in general when there's the risk of being shamed.
+- Loss of motivation to cooperate and engage with their parent’s requests and guidance.

-- When shame is unresolved, it can lead to bigger problems again in the teenage years, including vulnerability to peer pressure, addictions or other self-harming habits, and suicidality.
+- Bigger problems again in the teenage years.
+Including vulnerability to peer pressure, addictions or other self-harming habits, and suicidality.

 Shame leads to aggression.
 Aggression leads to shame.
 Let’s break the cycle by committing to not shame.
 No matter what the child does, they deserve for their dignity to be preserved.

-Peaceful parenting connection based approaches, on the other hand, result in children feeling good about themselves.
 When a child feels at peace in themselves, they’re motivated to treat others well because they naturally enjoy positive relationships with other people.
 When children are free from shame, they’re also free to hold boundaries and stand up for what they believe in.
-Resilience is ultimately about maintaining a positive relationship with self and hence doing what needs to be done to bounce back even when painful experiences happen in life.
+Resilience is ultimately about maintaining a positive relationship with yourself.
+Hence doing what needs to be done to bounce back even when painful experiences happen in life.

 Alice Miller wrote: “As a therapist I know that we can free ourselves from inherited patterns if we can find someone to believe us and stand by us, someone who instead of moralizing wants to help us live with the truth.”
 To be this person for our child, we need to find at least one such person in our lives.

-Much of the shaming children experience happens in the name of humour, often humour between adults either at a child’s expense or that exposes children to confusing adult themes that can erode their innocence and lead to shame.
+Much of the shaming children experience happens in the name of humour.
+Often humour between adults at a child’s expense or exposing children to confusing adult themes that can erode their innocence leading to shame.